The Y (Fixed-Point) Combinator in PHP

 Using Closure Bindings

-Included more for it’s athsetic appeal (syntactic sugar) we can take advantage of Closure Bindings within PHP (since 5.4) to remove the need to explicitly pass in the fixed-point function.
-Although clearly violating the properties of a true Y-combinator, we are instead able to now simply invoke ‘$this’ with the supplied arguments, providing a more user-friendly implementation.
+Included more for its aesthetic appeal (syntactic sugar), we can take advantage of Closure Bindings within PHP (since 5.4) to remove the need to explicitly pass in the fixed-point function.
+Although this clearly violates the properties of a true Y-combinator, we are instead able to now simply invoke $this with the supplied arguments, providing a more user-friendly implementation.

 function Yish($F)